 Sell Your Skill

-One of the quickest ways to make extra money is to sell a skill.
+One of the quickest ways to earn extra income is to sell a skill.
 In fact, starting a service-based business is one of the fastest and most affordable ways to start a home business.
 But you don’t have to start a business to sell your skill.
 You can use any of the many freelance sites such as, Freelancer, Guru, and Upwork to find work.
 If you have a specific skill set, such as writing, you can visit freelance sites geared toward that work.
-For example, a good resource for freelance writing jobs is BloggingPro.com, or for graphic design and other creative work check out CreativeHotList.com
+For example, a good resource for freelance writing jobs is MediaBistro.com, or for graphic design and other creative work check out CreativeHotList.com

 Another option is to check out the needs of businesses on microwork sites, such as, Amazon Mechanical Turk and TaskRabbit.
 I’ve read articles that report some people regularly earn $1,000 or more a month through microworking.
 For a list of over 20 crowdsource microwork sites, check out 24 Microworker Sites to Make Money.

 Don’t think you have a skill?
 Think again.
 Many of these jobs don’t require a lot of skill or experience.
 Many want you to research something (i.e. rebate codes), create a spreadsheet, or transcribe audio or data.